imentus-rahul/soroban-hello-token/README.md

 ### Blocker Dtd: 25/11/22

-- Blocker: At L547 https://github.com/imentus-rahul/soroban-hello-token/blob/main/smartcontract/src/test.rs#L547, I'm trying to make a cross-program invocation, but it doesn't work.
+- Blocker: At L199 https://github.com/imentus-rahul/soroban-hello-token/blob/main/smartcontract/src/test.rs#L199, I'm trying to make a cross-program invocation, but it doesn't work.
 - the idea is to invoke the "mint" method of "token smart contract" from "hello world smart contract"
 - for doing same, created a "testmint" method in "hello world smart contract"

-- I tried invoking "mint"/"xfer" method directly in client using token_client here https://github.com/imentus-rahul/soroban-hello-token/blob/main/smartcontract/src/test.rs#L501 and it works well.
+- I tried invoking "mint"/"xfer" method directly in client using token_client here https://github.com/imentus-rahul/soroban-hello-token/blob/main/smartcontract/src/test.rs#L153 and it works well.

 - Though when trying to do same using "testmint"/"deposit" method in "hello world smart contract", turns to an error.

 - To replicate error: clone the repo and run `cargo test --package soroban-hello-token --lib -- test --nocapture` from "smartcontract" folder

-- Comment Error Line to run through all test cases: https://github.com/imentus-rahul/soroban-hello-token/blob/main/smartcontract/src/test.rs#L547
+- Comment Error Line to run through all test cases: https://github.com/imentus-rahul/soroban-hello-token/blob/main/smartcontract/src/test.rs#L199

 - Applied Solution from community: https://soroban.stellar.org/docs/examples/auth-advanced#testing-auth-by-ed25519

 - I know I'm creating signatures not in correct manner, but what's the correct way then?

-  - Still stuck with errors like: - `0: "Failed ED25519 verification"` at Line 547
+  - Still stuck with errors like:
-  - NativeContract::call at Line 638
+  - NativeContract::call at Line 199 and 638
 '''
 thread 'test::test2' panicked at 'called`Result::unwrap()`on an`Err` value: HostError
     Value: Status(UnknownError(0))